Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 ### Grid tiers

 Moving beyond the columns themselves, you may also customize the number of grid tiers.
-If you wanted just four grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this:
+If you wanted just four grid tiers, you'd update the `$grid-breakpoints`, `$container-max-widths`, `$grid-gutter-widths`, and `$container-fluid-margin` to something like this:

 ```scss
 $grid-breakpoints: (